Poniente (film)

 Poniente is a 2002 Spanish film directed by Chus Gutiérrez and co-written by Icíar Bollaín which stars Cuca Escribano and José Coronado alongside Mariola Fuentes, Antonio Dechent and Farid Fatmi.

 Plot

-The backdrop in which the fiction takes place is based on the 2000 El Ejido race riots.
+The 2000 El Ejido race riots provide the backdrop for this fictional account.
 Upon Lucía's return to her hometown of "La Isla" in the province of Almería and taking possession of a greenhouse inherited from her deceased father, she is witness to a concerning situation at the intensive farming complex in the province, featuring abuse inflicted on the North-African undocumented immigrant labourers, who live under deplorable conditions.
 This situation pits her against her cousin Miguel while bonds her closer to Curro (a migrant returned from Switzerland who presses for better conditions for the workers) and Perla, a prostitute.

 Cast

 Production

 The screenplay was penned by Chus Gutiérrez in collaboration with Icíar Bollaín.
 The film was produced by Olmo Films and Amboto Audiovisual, with the participation of Antena 3 and Vía Digital.
 Shooting locations included Torrenueva (province of Granada) and Cabo de Gata (province of Almería).